 - Inhibiting the growth of any bacteria that causes disease

 Nevertheless, it is critical to be aware of the fact that not all probiotics are the same.
-There are many different types and strains of yeasts and bacteria.
-This will have an impact on the effectiveness of the probiotic in terms of IBS.
+There are many different types and strains of yeasts and bacteria and this will have an impact on the effectiveness of the probiotic in terms of IBS.

 Research Studies Showcasing Impact of Probiotics for Various IBS Symptoms